peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

         CBORObject second)`<br>
  Finds the sum of two CBOR numbers.
 * `boolean AsBoolean()`<br>
- Returns false if this object is False, Null, or Undefined; otherwise, true.
+ Returns false if this object is False, Null, or Undefined (whether or not the object has tags); otherwise, true.
 * `byte AsByte()`<br>
  Converts this object to a byte (0 to 255).
 * `double AsDouble()`<br>